noahwebb13/Carrier_File_Pipeline/README.md

 ![alt text](images/RCRS.png)

 The file is in a fixed width format and does not contain column names.
+In this example, we'll assume the client has already defined the data for us.
+We know the participant SSN, name, service dates, and claim amount are shown in this screenshot.

 ---